- Frequently-asked Questions? Go to our FAQs Page

 Research studies have found that kids are three times as sensitive to tobacco advertising than adults and are more likely to be influenced to smoke by cigarette marketing than by peer pressure; and that a third of underage experimentation with smoking is attributable to tobacco company advertising and promotion.

-- Annual tobacco industry expenditures lobbying Congress in 2010: Over $16.6 million
+- Annual tobacco industry expenditures lobbying Congress in 2016: $20.1 million

 The toll of tobacco in your state